telatin/covtobed/benchmark/README.md

 ### Saving the output to disk

 This is the test done saving to file.
+Note that mosdepth will save the file compressed and indexed, thus requiring more time, and it's the only program tested supporting multithreading.

 See also [example1.bam benchmark](disk/benchmark2_example1.md).

 | Command | Mean [s] | Min [s] | Max [s] | Relative |